 The wave of breweries opening now have such diversified business models, such as planned scarcity, CSA subscriptions, growler-only distribution, and single barrel production, that they’re essentially mutating into different types of business altogether.
 They’re not breweries in that traditional, industrial American sense.
 This not only keeps them off the AB/Miller Coors radar, but also well out of reach.
 Like a veloceraptor, a corporation as large as AB In-Bev can only see prey when it tries to run away.
 These new breweries’ greatest threat is themselves.

 So that brings us full circle.
-Craft beer is an industry, not a niche craft movement succeeding from the mainstream.
+Craft beer is an industry, not a niche craft movement seceding from the mainstream.
 Except that part of it now is, in order to defend itself and grow in unique ways that are both sustainable, but also greatly satisfying.

 BRINGING IT HOME